 Everyone in the house LOVES cookies.
 In fact, it is one of our favorite parts.
 They know we will be making cookies and lots of them.
 In my post talking about 12 Christmas Traditions, I mentioned baking cookies with your children.
-One of the things that are hard for me, is when someone tells me to do something but doesn’t give me any ideas on HOW to do it.
 So here are 25 Amazing Christmas Cookies to Make Now!

 The great debate Cookies or Candy

 For my husband, it will ALWAYS be cookies, but I want both.
 I need my mom’s maple fudge and grandma’s maple candy.
 Our kids are either well trained or just keep the peace, they love both.

 My boys are like their dad and prefer cookies, but they won’t turn down a piece of fudge.
 The girls are more like me, and while they love a good cookie they do love their candy.

 My thought is why not both!
 If you are a candy family, it doesn’t hurt to make a few cookies to munch on while you play games.
 If you are a cookie family, some yummy cinnamon candy or even fudge will not go uneaten, I promise.

 Why do I need 25 different kinds of cookies?

 No one needs 25 different kinds of cookies, especially if they want to not gain a lot of weight.
 There are so many things you could do with all of those cookies you baked.

 The local State Police– they have to work over the holidays protecting us, and I know would enjoy some holiday cheer of some homemade cookies.